 These FAQs are unofficial descriptions and interpretations of various features of the Virginia Graeme Baker Pool & Spa Safety Act and do not replace or supersede the statutory requirements of the new legislation.

-CPSC Staff’s Guide To Complying With The Law
+CPSC Staff’s Guide To Complying With the Pool & Spa Safety Act

 U.S. Consumer Product Safety Commission (CPSC) staff has prepared this guidance document that spells out the technical requirements of Section 1404 of the Act, along with CPSC staff’s answers to certain enforcement and legal issues.